openinframap/josm-power-network-tools/README.md

 substations worldwide appear to use a significantly higher clearance distance than would be predicted for that voltage level.

+Busbars can be made from solid tubes/bars, or from flexible power lines.
+Solid busbars are more common in modern substations.
+Clearance is generally higher for flexible busbars than for solid busbars, so this tool will tend to under-estimate the voltage of a solid busbar, and over-estimate the voltage of a flexible busbar.

 ### Usage
 Identify a point in the substation where the three phases are spaced horizontally in a busbar or bay, insulated by air.
 Avoid transformer and circuit breaker bushings, which may also have some vertical